bachmacintosh/hyoukeisan/docs/getting_started.md

 A pop-up prompt will ask if it's okay to insert some sheets and row/column headers (see Sheets for what is inserted).
 If that's okay, click **Yes**.
 Otherwise, clicking **No** or closing the dialog will leave the Google Sheet untouched.

-After the Sheet is set up, [grab a read-only API Key from WaniKani](https://www.wanikani.com/settings/personal_access_tokens), and paste it into Cell B1 of the WaniKani API Sheet.
+After the Sheet is set up, [grab a read-only Access Token from WaniKani](https://www.wanikani.com/settings/personal_access_tokens), and paste it into Cell B2 of the WaniKani API Sheet.

 ::: warning HEADS UP!
-It is **highly recommended** that you generate an API Key exclusively for each application to make mitigating compromised API Keys easier (especially for other applications)
+It is **highly recommended** that you generate an Access Token exclusively for each application to make mitigating compromised API Keys easier (especially for other applications)
 :::

 ## First Run